percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # Example Binary Encoding

-The "TunnelMessage" is encoded in binary following the procedures specified in [!@RFC5246].
-This section provides an example of what the bits on the wire would look like for the "SupportedProfiles" message that advertises support for both SRTP_AEAD_AES_128_GCM and SRTP_AEAD_AES_256_GCM [@RFC7714].
+The `TunnelMessage` is encoded in binary following the procedures specified in [!@RFC5246].
+This section provides an example of what the bits on the wire would look like for the `SupportedProfiles` message that advertises support for both SRTP_AEAD_AES_128_GCM and SRTP_AEAD_AES_256_GCM [@RFC7714].